luhis/luhis.github.io/src/blog/processing-whenall-results.md

 var finalArray = (await Task.WhenAll(t1, t2)).SelectMany(a => a); // [1m, 2m]
 ```

-It is possible to create generic converters to convert `Task<Child>` to `Task<Parent>` to simplify dealing with inherited task results.
+It is possible to create generic converters to convert `csharp¬Task<Child>` to `csharp¬Task<Parent>` to simplify dealing with inherited task results.

 In some cases, we want to process the results of the WhenAll individually.
 In TypeScript, I would write something equivalent to: